| | | | |

 STEP 3.
 Fill up the medicine dropper with water.

 STEP 4.
-Slowly add drops of water to the center of the toothpicks and watch the star move!
+Slowly add water drops to the toothpicks’ center and watch the star move!

 Pin